 There are some lovely accommodation options in Hobart no matter your budget or travel style!
 All of these options are also close to the action near the waterfront, which is also one of the most scenic places to base yourself in Hobart.

-Luxury: MACq 01 Hotel is very luxurious, right on the waterfront and if you get a terrace room you’ll have incredible rooftop views of the waterfront, city and mountain!
+Luxury: MACq 01 Hotel is very luxurious, right on the waterfront and if you get a terrace room you’ll have stunning rooftop views of the waterfront, city and mountain!
 The Henry Jones Art Hotel is also one of the most incredible places to stay in Hobart if you can afford it!
 I once had dinner here and it was amaaaazing so the accommodation is sure to be just as good.

 Pin Me!